-Revenue and profit from the sale of development properties is recognized by the percentage-of-completion method on the sale of individual units when the following conditions are met:
+Revenue and profit from the sale of development properties in the PRC is recognized by the percentage-of-completion method on the sale of individual units when the following conditions are met:

-- l Construction is beyond a preliminary stage. - 1 The buyer is committed to the extent of being unable to require a refund except for non-delivery of the unit. - 1 Sufficient units have already been sold to assure that the entire property will not revert to rental property.

-l Sales prices are collectible.

-1 Aggregate sales proceeds and costs can be reasonably estimated.
+- Construction is beyond a preliminary stage. - The buyer is committed to the extent of being unable to require a refund except for non-delivery of the unit. - Sufficient units have already been sold to assure that the entire property will not revert to rental property. - Sales prices are collectible. - Aggregate sales proceeds and costs can be reasonably estimated.